michaelnordmeyer/jekyll-theme-mnc/_posts/2023-01-01-markdown-to-html-test.md

 ### Footnotes

 Footnotes[^1] are not tags and therefore don’t belong to the HTML standard.
+Yet some Markdown parsers support them.

+---

 [^1]: You can go back to the place, where the `footnote` was made.